Skip to main content

 // allowed = true

-The Okta FGA API will return true because there is an implied relationship as
+The Auth0 FGA API will return true because there is an implied relationship as

 • every writer is also a reader